davidsamu/seal/doc/Preprocessing methods/Quality metrics.md

 #### True Spikes Ratio (TRS)

 Estimate of the percentage of spikes emitted by the single dominant neuron captured by the unit.
 The estimation fails (quadratic equation with both solutions being imaginary numbers) if there is no single dominant neuron (ISI violation ratio is too high, given the length of the recording).
-See *Hill et al., 2011*.
+See [Hill et al., 2011](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3123734/).

 ## Stimulus Response Properties